Jordan231111/mumu-magisk-1click/README.md

 **Before running the setup script:**

 1. Launch MuMu Player.
+2. Download and install [Kitsune Magisk](https://github.com/1q23lyc45/KitsuneMagisk/releases) (`app-release.apk`) - a fork of Magisk specifically optimized for emulators.
+This file is also included in the `Tools/` directory of this repository.
-2. Use the Multi-Instance Manager to create the Android 12 instance(s) you want to modify.
+3. Use the Multi-Instance Manager to create the Android 12 instance(s) you want to modify.
+4. **Important:** Open and launch the created instances at least once.
-3. **Important:** Completely close MuMu Player and all its running instances.
+5. **Important:** Completely close MuMu Player and all its running instances.

-Once the correct MuMu Player version is installed **and your instances are created and closed**, run the setup script as administrator in Command Prompt:
+Once MuMu Player and Kitsune Magisk are installed **and your instances have been launched and then closed**, run the setup script as administrator in Command Prompt:

 ```cmd
 curl -s https://raw.githubusercontent.com/Jordan231111/mumu-magisk-1click/main/Setup.bat -o setup.bat && setup.bat